TimRoith/TimRoith.github.io/docs/_projects/fau-beamer.md

 ## Citing and Link color

 Sometimes colored links and especially colored citations are a problem because they are the same color as their background.
-E.g., when you use ```\cite``` in the heading of a block it is not properly visible.
+E.g., when you use ```\cite``` in the title of a block it is not properly visible.
 Furthermore you can not just use ```\textcolor``` or something similar.

 In order to change the color such text **locally** you need to redefine the setup within a group,